7mind/sick/README.md

 | object | 1     | [string:1, string:0]           |
 | array  | 0     | [object:0, object:0, object:1] |
 | root   | 0     | [string:2, array:0]            |

+(3) We may encode custom scalar data types (e.g. timestamps) natively just by introducing new type tags.

+(4) We may even store polymorphic types by introducing new type tags or even new type references.

 ## Implementation

 TODO